YashBansal1/NodeJs-The_Complete_Guide-CourseWork/Notes.md

 Templates are not the part of server side code.

 Pug - we can extend the pug layout from inside our other pug views and we can define some placeholder, some hook in the layout where the other layout can extend their content.

+# 6. MVC

+MVC - It is about separation of concerns.
+So different part do different things and its easy to figure out what is responsible for what.
+Models- These are basically objects or is a part of our code that is responsible for representing our data, allowing us to work with that data.
+So things like saving data, fetching data to or from a file or even if it's just in memory.
+Views - These are the html files that are responsible for rendering the data that we get from the models.
+These are decoupled from our application code and just having some light or minor integrations regarding the data we inject into our templating engine to generate these views.

+Controllers - These are the functions that are responsible for handling the incoming requests and then sending the response.
+These are the connection point between the model and the views.
+It is split across our middleware functions.